msobanjo/courseware/topics/ansible/modules/introduction/README.md

 ### Using Pip
 A good way to install Ansible is by using the Pip package manager.
-To run Ansible on any machine, you are going to need Python installed.
-With Python installed, the Pip package manager is a consistent way to install Ansible on any machine.
+Ansible requires Python to be installed to run on any machine.
+With Python installed, we can then use the Pip package manager to install Ansible on any machine consistently.

-We can also use Pip to install Ansible into the current user's home directory aswell - avoiding any need for elevated permissions on the machine.
+We can also use Pip to install Ansible into the current user's home directory too, avoiding any need for elevated permissions on the machine.
 ```bash
 # make sure ~/.local/bin exists and is on your PATH
 mkdir -p ~/.local/bin